GrunCrow/BIRDeep_BirdSongDetector_NeuralNetworks/README.md

 | Site 8 | marshland  | Cancela Millán    | AM15     | 37.0563889 | -6.6025      | 03/02/2023        |
 | Site 9 | marshland  | Juncabalejo       | AM16     | 36.9361111 | -6.378333333 | 03/02/2023        |

-**Data Analysis Procedure**
+#### Data Analysis Procedure

 The audio data was transformed into Mel spectrograms, which were then used to train a Deep Learning model.
 First, a detector was developed to find time windows in which a bird song is detected.
 Then, BirdNET was trained to create a classifier adapted to the ecological context of Doñana.
 The final objective is to use a pipeline in which the detector obtains the time windows in which there is a bird song and BirdNET, with fine-tuning, performs the classification of the species present.

-**Theory**
+#### Theory

 The theory behind this methodology is that Deep Learning models can learn to identify and classify bird species from Mel spectrograms, which are graphical representations of audio data.
 Just as a general model can achieve good results when Transfer Learning is performed to adapt it to a specific problem.

 According to the original BirdNET paper: "In summary, BirdNET achieved a mean average precision of 0.791 for single-species recordings, a F0.5 score of 0.414 for annotated soundscapes, and an average correlation of 0.251 with hotspot observation across 121 species and 4 years of audio data."
 That is, on audios that belong to the domain to which BirdNET belongs, in a real context in which the audios contain soundscapes, that is, soundscapes, the performance is not the best.
-On the other hand "The most common sources of false-positive detections were other vocalizing animals (e.g., insects, anurans, mam mals), geophysical noise (e.g., wind, rain, thunder), human vocal and non-vocal sounds (e.g., whistling, footsteps, speech), anthropogenic sounds typically encountered in urban areas (e.g., cars, airplanes, si rens), and electronic recorder noise.
+On the other hand "The most common sources of false-positive detections were other vocalizing animals (e.g., insects, anurans, mammals), geophysical noise (e.g., wind, rain, thunder), human vocal and non-vocal sounds (e.g., whistling, footsteps, speech), anthropogenic sounds typically encountered in urban areas (e.g., cars, airplanes, si rens), and electronic recorder noise.
 The Google AudioSet is one of the largest collections of human-labeled sounds that span a wide range of classes that are organized in an ontology (Gemmeke et al., 2017).
 BirdNET can produce many false positives, creating a bird song detector step beforehand can reduce the number of false positives.
 Following an idea from DeepFaune, in which a first step based on Megadetector is established for photo-trapping cameras to eliminate empty images from those containing animals and thus be able to subsequently apply a classifier only on those samples that are True Positive, reducing the number of False Positives in the classifier.

 ### Theory/Calculation

-**Methodological approach**
+#### Methodological approach

 The methodology is based on the premise that Deep Learning models, trained with Mel spectrograms, can effectively identify and classify bird species in audio recordings.
 Transfer Learning allows a general model to be adapted to a specific dataset, improving its performance in the new context.

-**Calculation from theory**
+#### Calculation from theory

 Practical computations involve converting audio data into Mel spectrograms, training a preliminary bird song detector, and fine-tuning BirdNET for species classification.
 Model performance metrics are evaluated against annotated datasets to measure improvement.

-**Equations and Mathematical Models used**
+#### Equations and Mathematical Models used

 The core mathematical model involves Convolutional Neural Networks (CNN) to process images, in this case, graphical representations of audio recordings through Mel spectrograms.
 For the detector, the YOLOv8 architecture is used.
 For the classifier, BirdNET is used, using Transfer Learning techniques to fine-tune BirdNET to specific ecological data.

 ### Results